The Princess and the Thief

 Yan Sun couldn’t quite muster up a response as she was released, but fortunately she didn’t have to, Changying already looking to the others.
 “Let’s get out of here!
 Hotaru, fry the car?”

-Hotaru nodded, shooting Yan Sun a brief look of… well, it wasn’t very easy to tell if it was begrudging respect or disdain, before heading out the door, aiming her omni-tool at the sleek, white vehicle that the mechs had emerged from.
+Hotaru nodded, shooting Yan Sun a brief look of begrudging respect, or, well… at least a lack of disdain, before heading out the door, aiming her omni-tool at the sleek, white vehicle that the mechs had emerged from.
 Suddenly sparks erupted from it, the blinking lights shattering and the engine going up in flames, steam sizzling as the pouring rain struck it.

 With that, the group hurried back to the van, pushing the floating crate into the back.
 Changying took the driver’s seat, nodding for Yan Sun to get in up front with her while the other two sat in the back.
 As soon as the doors were shut, she hit the gas, the van shaking as she ran over the inert mechs for good measure.